Sri Lanka rupee at record low as state bank lowers dollar selling rate

 The move comes a day after currency dealers told Reuters

-bank dollar sales in the long run as this could bring down
+with state bank dollar sales in the long run as this could bring

 Central Bank Governor Arjuna Mahendran said last week that